SIMITGROUP/flutter_zoom_meeting_sdk/README_MACOS.md

 flutter run
 ```

-> If you hit code signing errors, double-check:
+> ⚠️ If you hit code signing errors, double-check:
 > - Your **Team** and **Signing Certificate** match the one used to sign the SDK
 > - All SDK files are properly signed using the script

+> ⚠️ If you encounter an `import ZoomSDK` error, it’s likely because Flutter reset the Pod configuration during a clean or re-build.
+> To fix this, re-check your **Pod Target Configuration**.
+> You might need to redo this part.

 ---